Silver Mercury Dimes

 There are 77 possible date and mint mark combinations of Mercury Dimes.
 A goal for many collectors is to put together a complete type set of all possible dates and mint marks.
 For those who have an interest in collecting, companies such as Whitman and Dansco make albums specifically for this purpose.

 Most of the junk Mercury Dimes you will come across will show average wear from being in circulation for many years.
 Some may have partially or completely worn away dates and other features.
 This is perfectly normal.
-The value of junk silver takes everyday wear and tear from circulation into consideration.
+The value of these coins takes everyday wear and tear from circulation into consideration.

 Silver Mercury Dimes are an excellent way to invest in silver.
 They have a deep history and there are many interesting aspects.
 If your goal is to stack junk silver as an investment or a store of wealth, 90% Silver Mercury Dimes are highly recognizable and make an excellent store of value.